prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 This guide will teach you the basics of mining for cryptocurrencies.

-It will also show you the best mining PCs for the top 5 most popular cryptocurrencies today.

 These are the 3 MOST important parts of a cryptocurrency mining PC:

 * The Graphics Card